President of Ghana: Eligibility

 Presidential candidates must lodge a nomination document signed by at least two registered voters in each district, and includes the name of a vice presidential running mate.

 The president serves a four-year term.
-The president is limited to two terms, whether successive or separated.
+He is limited to two terms, whether successive or separated.
+The first president for whom the term limits applied was Jerry Rawlings in 2001.

 If the president dies, resigns, is permanently incapacitated, or is removed from office, the vice president automatically ascends as president for the balance of the term.
 If the vice president ascends to the presidency before more than half of the presidential term expires, the vice president is only allowed to run for a single full term as president.
+If more than half of the term has expired, the vice president is allowed to run for two full terms.
+For example, when John Atta-Mills died in 2012, Vice President John Mahama served the last six months of Mills' term before being elected in his own right later that year.
+He was eligible for a second term in 2016, but lost.
+He lost again in 2020 but won in 2024.
+However, he will have to leave office for good in 2029.
 If both the president and vice president are unable to perform the duties of president, the Speaker of Parliament becomes acting president, and new elections must be held within three months.

 Oath of office

 The president of Ghana must be sworn in by the chief justice before Parliament and the citizens of Ghana.
 The president-elect must repeat the following:

 "I, ___ having been elected to the high office of President of the Republic of Ghana do (in the name of the Almighty God swear) (solemnly affirm) that I will be faithful and true to the Republic of Ghana; that I will at all times preserve, protect and defend the Constitution of the Republic of Ghana; and that I dedicate myself to the service and well-being of the people of the Republic of Ghana and to do right to all manner of persons.

 I further (solemnly swear) (solemnly affirm) that should I at any time break this oath of office; I shall submit myself to the laws of the Republic of Ghana and suffer the penalty for it.
 (So help me God)".